 10.8 This does not however confer that all agricultural land should be developed, especially where it relates more to open countryside than to the settlement and Officers consider that this is the intention of LP12, Part A (c), supported by the preamble at paragraph 4.7.1 of the Fenland Local Plan.
 An assessment however should be made as to the relationship of the land to the open countryside, in comparison to the built envelope of the settlement.
-As stated in the section above, the application site is considered to relate more to the open countryside than the built form, though it is acknowledged that 0.63ha is not significant in the context of BMV land within Fenland.
+As stated in the section above, the application site is considered to relate more to the open countryside than the built form, though it is acknowledged that 0.52ha is not significant in the context of BMV land within Fenland.

-10.9 There is a bus stop located 300 metres to the south which can provide a public transport link to good and services in Doddington, Chatteris and beyond.
-However, the surrounding area is unlit and is not served by a footpath.
-As such it is not considered to be reasonably or sustainably linked to Doddington.

-10.10 It is noted that the Agent has advised of other occupational / workplace developments having been approved at Charlemont Drive, Manea, as well as George Way and Albert Way in Chatteris.
+- 10.9 The site and surrounding area is unlit and is not served by a footpath.
+However, there is a bus stop located to the frontage of site which can provide a public transport link to good and services in Doddington, Chatteris and beyond. - 10.10 It is noted that the Agent has advised of other occupational / workplace developments having been approved at Charlemont Drive, Manea, as well as George Way and Albert Way in Chatteris.
 Each application must be determined on its own merits.
-Notwithstanding this basic principle, it is considered that the sites are materially different in that these dwellings are considered to be within the established settlement.
-Additionally, no justification has been provided as to why workplace dwellings are essential in this unsustainable location.
-To allow workplace dwellings in this location would set a harmful development precedent that would urbanise an area of open countryside that is over 1 kilometre by road from the edge of the built up settlement of Doddington.

-10.11 The site lies within Flood Zones 1, 2 and 3.
-Indicative built development is partially shown in flood zones 2 and 3.
+Notwithstanding this basic principle, it is considered that the sites are materially different in that these dwellings are considered to be within the established settlement, have lit roads and are served by footpaths.
+The site the subject of this application is within open countryside, and no justification has been provided as to why workplace dwellings are essential in this unsustainable location.
+To allow workplace dwellings in this location would set a harmful development precedent that would urbanise an area of open countryside that is over 1 Kilometre by road from the edge of the built up settlement of Doddington. - 10.11 The site lies within Flood Zones 1, 2 and 3.
+Built development is shown in flood zones 2 and 3.
 The application is not accompanied by a sequential test and as such insufficient assessment has been undertaken and inadequate information submitted to demonstrate that it is not possible for the development to be located on a site with a lower risk of flooding.
-This proposal is therefore contrary to Policy LP14 of the Fenland Local Plan, and Chapter 14 of the National Planning Policy Framework.

-10.12 As per Policy LP3, development not falling into one of the categories set out in the settlement hierarchy will fall into the "elsewhere" category and will be restricted to that which is demonstrably essential to the effective operation of local agriculture, horticulture, forestry, outdoor recreation, transport or utility services or to minerals and waste development.
-Whilst the application is for two "occupational dwellings", the application does not state that these are specifically in relation to any of the activities defined by Policy LP3.
-Development of this site would introduce residential development into the open countryside, which inherently does not respect the rural character.
-It would result in an unacceptable urbanisation and set a precedent for future development, further eroding the open character of the area and introducing development into an area at risk of flooding.
+It is therefore considered that the proposal is not in accordance with Policy LP14 of the Fenland Local Plan, 2014, and Chapter 14 of the National Planning Policy Framework, 2024. - 10.12 As per Policy LP3, development not falling into one of the categories set out in the settlement hierarchy will fall into the "elsewhere" category and will be restricted to that which is demonstrably essential to the effective operation of local agriculture, horticulture, forestry, outdoor recreation, transport or utility services or to minerals and waste development.
+Whilst the application is for two "occupational dwellings", the application does not state that these are specifically in relation to any of the industries defined by Policy LP3.
+Development of this site would introduce a formal, linear extension into the open countryside, which does not respect the rural character.
+If this development was supported it would result in an unacceptable urbanisation to the detriment of the open countryside through the erosion the rural character of the locality.
+To allow unjustified residential development in this unsustainable location would set a precedent for future development, further eroding the open character of the area.